-- Dean of the Graduate School of Journalism, University of California Berkeley
+* Fpormer dean of the Graduate School of Journalism at UC Berkeley

-- Co-founder and longtime Editor-in-Chief of radical Pacific News Service
+* Co-founder and longtime editor-in-chief of the radical Pacific News Service

-Born in May 1940 in New York City, Orville H. Schell is Dean of the Graduate School of Journalism at the University of California, Berkeley, a position he has held since 1996.
+Born on May 10, 1940 in New York City, Orville H. Schell is Dean of the Graduate School of Journalism at the University of California, Berkeley, a position he has held since 1996.

 His father, Orville Hickok Schell, Jr., was a prominent lawyer who headed the New York City Bar Association, chaired the left human rights group Americas Watch from its founding in 1981 until his death in 1987, and co-founded Helsinki Watch, forerunner to Human Rights Watch.
 He was namesake of the Orville H. Schell, Jr. Center for International Human Rights at Yale University Law School.